 27. Life expectancy wasn’t actually in the thirties during the MiddIe Ages.

-It’s true that life expectancy in the Middle Ages and earlier was lower, but the average was pulled down by a high infant mortality rate.
-The typical person who made it to adulthood in medieval England could expect to live into their sixties.
+Life expectancy in the Middle Ages was lower, but that’s because the average age was pulled down by a high infant mortality rate.
+If you survived to adulthood in medieval England, you could expect to live into your sixties.

-29. Glass doesn’t actually flow like a liquid, and old glass only appears rippled because of antiquated glass-manufacturing processes.
+29. Glass doesn’t actually flow like a liquid.

-30. Your fingers don’t wrinkle in water because the skin is absorbing water and swelling.
+30. Your fingers don’t wrinkle in water because the skin is absorbing water.

-It’s actually caused by the autonomic nervous system, and is thought to have evolved because it gives ancestral primates a better grip in slippery, wet environments.
+It happens because of the “autonomic nervous system,” and is thought to have evolved because it gave our ancestors better grip in wet environments.

-31. Sunflowers don’t actually track the sun across the sky.
+31. Sunflowers don’t track the sun across the sky.

 They always face east.

 32. The Coriolis effect does not actually make water rotate in different directions while flushing toilets and draining bathtubs.

 It is a thing, but it’s too weak to affect draining water.
 Despite popular belief, hemisphere you’re in doesn’t actually change the direction water drains in.

 This post has been updated to meet our attribution standards.